hjwp/www.obeythetestinggoat.com/content/slow_tests_and_hot_lava.md

 and full of good advice, as well as the memorable quote *"The Database is Hot Lava"*

+But, is it?

 ## The traditional argument: slow tests are bad

-So what's going on?
 Here's the traditional argument for fast tests:

 Tests that take ages to run won't get run, which will break your development process in several ways, and reduce the benefits you get from testing.
 You